Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Empathy is great."
 Firth told her.
 "It’s very *human,* and it’s why I do what I do.
 That’s something beautiful and it’s worth *protecting."* Blaczynski nodded along vigorously.
 "It’s why any of us do this awful shit.
 But feelings and regret?
 Those come *after* you survive. **Fuck** the other guy.
 The only people who matter are you and your own, you idjit."

-"But…" she touched a hand to her forehead for a second, framing her words.
+"But..." she touched a hand to her forehead for a second, framing her words.
 "Don’t we have a responsibility to—"

 "To who?
 To the fucker who’s tryin’a **kill** you?
 Why the fuck do you owe *him* anything?
 Your responsibility is *always* to yourself first.
 That’s even true of guys like us.
 Big hero stuff?
 It ain’t like the movies and we ain’t superheroes.
 In the real world, if you fuck around with pullin’ your punches then you just endanger the people you’re protectin’. *‘Sha ko yim, Sha ko yuin, Sha ko imim.’*"